LaunchCodeEducation/deployment/README.md

 The following resources are currently available:
 - [Cloud Providers](./cloud-providers): Directory containing various cloud providers.
 - [Datastores](./datastores): Directory containing various datastores.
+- [Deployment Walkthroughs](deployment-walkthroughs): Directory with deployment walkthroughs.
+- [Domain Name Service](./dns): Directory with information in regards to Domains.
 - [Linux](./linux): Directory containing information about Linux and its various use-cases.
 - [Web Servers](./web-servers): Directory with information on various web-servers and different use-cases.
-- [Deployment Walkthroughs](deployment-walkthroughs): Directory with deployment walkthroughs.

 Additionally this leads to:
 - Operations